OpenRockets/web-dev-error-solutions/errors/javascript/efficiently-handling-large-datasets-in-firebase-firestore-for-post-management/README.md

+# 🐞 Efficiently Handling Large Datasets in Firebase Firestore for Post Management

 This document addresses a common issue developers encounter when managing a large number of posts in Firebase Firestore: **performance degradation due to inefficient data querying and retrieval.**  As the number of posts grows, fetching all posts or using inefficient queries can lead to slow loading times and ultimately a poor user experience.